Njål Sparbo: Research and teaching

+Other activities

-Sparbo has conducted peer reviews at The Norwegian Academy of Music, at The Norwegian University of Science and Technology, and the University College of Opera in Stockholm and has been a member of The Artists' Union Scholarship Committee.
-He is a board member of the International Grieg Society, and has been managing director of Oslo Grieg Society, festival director of the Oslo Grieg Festival and member of the Norwegian Operatic Association.
-As an entrepreneur, he has founded several websites and the record company Quattro Records.
+Sparbo has served as a peer reviewer for artistic research projects at the Norwegian Academy of Music, the Norwegian University of Science and Technology and the University College of Opera in Stockholm.
+He has also served on the scholarship committee of the Norwegian Artists' Union.

+He has been a board member of the International Grieg Society, managing director of the Oslo Grieg Society, festival director of the Oslo Grieg Festival and a member of the Norwegian Operatic Association.

+He is the founder of the record label Quattro Records.